Stella-IT/XenXenXenSe/README.md

 ![XenXenXenSe Project banner](demonstration/banner.png)

 # Project XenXenXenSe

 A Modern RESTful API implemenation of XenAPI for Citrix Hypervisor® and XCP-ng.
 Try not to confuse with [ZenZenZenSe (前前前世)](https://en.wikipedia.org/wiki/Zenzenzense).

+## Notice
+XenXenXenSe is currently in rewrite session to create a modular structure and in process of seperating between [XenGarden which is a Python wrapper for XenAPI](https://github.com/Stella-IT/XenGarden).
+Due to this, XenXenXenSe Project is currently on going maintenance work, therefore, having a slow update speed.
+Thank you for your understanding.

 ## Build Status
 ![Unit Test](https://github.com/Stella-IT/XenXenXenSe/workflows/Unit%20Test/badge.svg)